spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-shopping-lists-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the changes were implemented successfully.
-For this purpose, trigger the following methods and make sure that the above events have been triggered:
+Trigger the following methods and make sure the prior events have been triggered:

 | PATH | METHOD NAME |
 | --- | --- |